 Laws describe something in nature.
 A theory is an attempt to explain why nature is the way it is.
 Theories set a framework of a general explanation upon which specific hypotheses are developed.
 Since theories have things that cannot be observed we deduce consequences from them that could be tested.

 Scientists are human.
 Like all people they interpret the same data sets differently because they use different life experiences and different ways of thinking.
 Science never starts with neutral observations.
 Observations are always guided by questions or problems which are created by an individual or collective theoretical perspective.
 The lack of a scientist being able to communicate or know what theoretical perspectives influences ones questions or problem creations doesn't mean scientists do not have or are not using any.
-Theoretical perspectives are imbedded in the different aspects of ones culture: society, economics, politics, philosophy, and religion.
+Theoretical perspectives are embedded in the different aspects of ones culture: society, economics, politics, philosophy, and religion.

 Culture shapes science beyond what is investigated